Meadows School of the Arts

 called The Cold War Soprano: Memoirs of a Singer-Spy.

-If you are interested in opera and fine singing, Sheila's biography will
+If you are interested in opera and fine singing, Sheila's biography

 You can get a copy of Ed's book on the internet at